Export to your own chart templates via Displayr cloud drive

 But what if you already have templates set up in PowerPoint or other Microsoft Office tools and want to quickly export some data to those formats?
 You can now do this with the help of the Displayr cloud drive.

-Available to all licensed users, Displayr's cloud drive can be used for saving a variety of files.
+Available (as an opt-in) to all licensed users, Displayr's cloud drive can be used for saving a variety of files.
 This includes things like images and logos (that you use regularly) and data sets (including data that is being regularly and automatically updated from another source).
 To this list you can now add Microsoft Office Chart Templates.
 These have a filename suffix “.crtx”.

 Here is an example of a classic "Purchase Intent" chart, structured so that the positive responses are in generally what would be regarded as a positive color - blue, the negative responses are in a negative color - red, and neutral is in grey.
 The extremes of the scale are in a more intense tone of blue and red.
 This adds a nice visual element to the chart.